aitor-alvarez/whisper-lightning-finetuning/README.md

 ## Whisper Finetuning

-This is a Pytorch Lightning script to fine-tune the Whisper model.
+This is a Pytorch Lightning repo to fine-tune the Whisper model.